Brigitte Zypries: Later career

-Since 2019, Zypries has been serving as ombudsperson for BDIU, the national association of Germany's credit management, debt collection and debt purchase sector.
+From 2019 to 2023, Zypries served as ombudsperson for BDIU, the national association of Germany's credit management, debt collection and debt purchase sector.
 In 2020, she took on a similar role in implementing the settlement agreed between Volkswagen and the Federation of German Consumer Organisations (VZBV) following the company's emissions scandal.
+In 2021, she was appointed to co-chair – alongside Theo Waigel – an independent expert commission established by audit firm Ernst & Young to assess its involvement in the Wirecard scandal.

+Since 2023, Zypries has been serving as ombudsperson at German private credit bureau Schufa.